How to Fix Blue Lagoon Hair

 How to Fix Blue Lagoon Hair, Iceland Travel, Girl WHo Travels the World

-And knowing how to fix Blue Lagoon hair before getting in the water is crucial ~ as is bringing the proper shampoo & conditioner WITH YOU.
-Grocery stores in Iceland are scarce, expensive, & product selection is slim.
+Knowing how to fix Blue Lagoon hair before getting in the water is crucial ~ as is bringing the proper shampoo & conditioner WITH YOU.
+Grocery stores in Iceland are scarce, expensive, & the product selection is slim.
 So bring your own supplies ~ or deal with horse-hair like I did for two weeks!
 NOT fun!!

 Find Out How to Fix Blue Lagoon Hair…